-Publishing a notice in the local press for certain types of development; A weekly list of all new applications received by the Council will be posted on the website and emailed to subscribers.
-Depending on the proposals, the Council will also consult with: Various statutory and nonstatutory consultees.
-Other bodies and interest groups relevant to the proposal Duty to Cooperate bodies on major strategic applications or neighbouring authorities on applications for development close the borough boundary.
-Assessment The Planning Case Officer will normally visit the site (where this is safe to do so).
-All material considerations will be taken into account in assessing the application, including relevant national, regional and local planning policies and consultations responses.
-Comments received will be put on the website however personal details such as signatures, phone numbers and email addresses will be redacted.
-Making a decision The planning case officer will make a recommendation on the application in a report which sets out the reasoning, along with a summary and consideration of comments and consultation responses.
-The majority of planning applications are determined under delegated powers.
-Decisions for such applications will be made in accordance with the Council's 'Scheme of Delegation': Council constitution and delegations - Hillingdon Council In certain circumstances a planning application will be reported to and determined by a planning committee.
-It is possible for individuals / organisations to speak at and address the planning committee.
-How to do this is set out on the Council's website at: London Borough of Hillingdon - Planning committees The Committee meetings are broadcast live on YouTube and are available for viewing after the meeting has been held.
-A link can be found on the Council's website.
-Once a decision has been issued, a decision notice will be sent to the applicant and / or agent to inform them of the decision.
-An officer's report is also published which sets out how the officer has assessed the development proposal and their recommendations.
-If you have commented on an application, you will also be notified of the decision.
-All planning decisions are published on the Council's website.
-Post decision If the applicants disagree with the Council's decision, they have the opportunity to make an appeal to the Secretary of State.
+- The Planning Case Officer will normally visit the site (where this is safe to do so). - All material considerations will be taken into account in assessing the application, including relevant national, regional and local planning policies and consultations responses.

+Making a decision

+- The planning case officer will make a recommendation on the application in a report which sets out the reasoning, along with a summary and consideration of comments and consultation responses. - The majority of planning applications are determined under delegated powers. - Decisions for such applications will be made in accordance with the Council's 'Scheme of Delegation':

+Council constitution and delegations - Hillingdon Council

+In certain circumstances a planning application will be reported to and determined by a planning committee.

+- It is possible for individuals / organisations to speak at and address the planning committee.
+How to do this is set out on the Council's website at: Planning Committees Hillingdon Council - The Committee meetings are broadcast live on YouTube and are available for viewing after the meeting has been held.
+A link can be found on the Council's website. - Once a decision has been issued, a decision notice will be sent to the applicant and / or agent to inform them of the decision. - An officer's report is also published which sets out how the officer has assessed the development proposal and their recommendations. - If you have commented on an application, you will also be notified of the decision. - All planning decisions are published on the Council's website.